Holic75/Baldurs-gate-dnd-3.5/README.md

 – Does not gain access to epic spells.
 – May not choose bloodline and thus may not receive bonus bloodline spells.
 – May cast one fewer spell per level per day.
+– Receives Epic spell slots only at level 23 and every 3 levels thereafter.

 ### MONK